Signed up for Summit Insight emails and haven’t received any?

 Outlook 2003 & Beyond

-1. Right-click on a message from Judy.firstname.lastname@example.org your inbox.
+1. Right-click on a message from Judy.firstname.lastname@example.org(link sends e-mail)in your inbox.

 2. Select “Junk E-mail” from the menu.